 The General Training Version is intended for those planning to undertake non-academic training or employment, for immigration purposes.

 IELTS is accepted by almost all Australian, British, Canadian, Irish, New Zealand and more than 1800 US academic institutions.
-It is the only acceptable English test for immigration to Australian and also accepted by UK and Canada.
+It is the only acceptable English test for immigration to Australian and also accepted by the UK and Canada.

-The IELTS test structure
+The IELTS Test Structure

 Total Test Duration 2 hours 45 minutes.

 The first three modules – Listening, Reading and Writing (always in that order) – are completed in one day with no break in between.
-The Speaking Module may be taken, at the discretion of the test centre.
+The Speaking Module may be taken, at the discretion of the test center.
 It is generally administered on the day of the test or on the following day.

 An IELTS result or Test Report Form (TRF) is valid for two years.